-All students are required to come to Versailles, Kentucky for Frontier Bound, an orientation to Frontier Nursing University (FNU).
+MSNAII students are required to come to Versailles, Kentucky for Frontier Bound, an orientation to Frontier Nursing University (FNU).
 During the three-day session, students meet members of their faculty and staff, their advisor, and their fellow students.
 Time is spent learning skills needed for distance learning, making lifelong friends, reviewing courses, asking questions, and beginning to plan how to be a Frontier student after returning home.
 Frontier Bound is an experience in fun, learning, and friendship.
-During Frontier Bound, students stay on the historic FNU campus and are pampered with delicious home-cooked meals.
+During Frontier Bound, students stay on the beautiful historic FNU campus and are pampered with delicious home-cooked meals.
 Students must attend all Frontier Bound sessions in order to be eligible to enroll in their selected program of study.

-Students who may be excused from Frontier Bound include: students who are returning FNU alumni who were actively enrolled as a student within the last two years or current students who are transferring from one specialty track to another.
+Applicants Students who may request to be excused from Frontier Bound include: students who are returning FNU alumni who were actively enrolled in a degree or certificate programas a student within the last two years or current students who are transferring from one specialty track to another.

-To obtain an excuse from Frontier Bound, the student must make an appointment with the Department Chair of their specialty track at time of admission.
+To obtain permission to be an excused from attending Frontier Bound, the applicant student must contact the Admissions Officer to initiate the process.
+The applicant will be required to submit a statement with their petition for the exception to the Frontier Bound attendance policy.
+The statement should indicate the applicant's knowledge of current Frontier Bound content relative to the new academic program as well as any additional individual applicant needs. make an appointment with the Department Chair of their specialty track at time of admission.
 The Department Chair will evaluate the student's knowledge of current Frontier Bound content and the individual student's needs.
-Based on the evaluation, the Department Chair may excuse the student or require attendance at Frontier Bound.
+Based on the evaluation, the Department Chair will determine if the applicant may be excused the student or if require attendance is required at Frontier Bound.
+The decision of the Department Chair is final.